Research Papers Archive

 Introducing three new variables for exploring how individuals can increase their Consciousness Quotient: relative importance (or weightage); the manifestation level in the individual; state change efficiency.

-A presentation by Valita Jones, Director of Recruitment and Outreach at California State University San Marcos, San Diego, USA; Research Associate – Consciousness Quotient Institute.
+A presentation by Valita Jones, Director of the Office of Success Coaching, California State University San Marcos, San Diego, USA; Research Associate – Consciousness Quotient Institute.

 @ 2014 CSW UC San Diego Women’s Conference.